To see what we are doing each day in Year 2, please visit us on Twitter:

 · Homework is only set if children need extra help with a particular area of their learning, it will be given out on a Friday and is due back the following Wednesday.

-· Pupils are expected to read every day at home.
+· Pupils are expected to read every day at least 3 times a week for 20 minutes.
 Parents are encouraged to listen to children read as often as possible and sign their reading record with comment on how the child has read.
+Pupils are encouraged to read a wide variety of books as well as their school reading book.